With the world becoming more tech savy and internet dependent, the role of System Administrator is becoming increasingly valuable.

 Refrain from using filenames like "Resume.doc" when sending your resume to the recruiter.
 You may however want to name your file in the lines of "Resume _ < name >.pdf".

-This is so that if the recruiter saves it, s/he will be able to easily tell yours from someone else's.
-Also, it reduces the chances of your resume being overwritten when someone else sends them a file called "resume.doc".
+It will help the recruiter differentiate your resume from someone else's.
+Also, it reduces the chances of your resume being overwritten when someone sends them a file cnamed as "resume.doc".

 An it administrator resume should easy to understand in terms of formatting and verbiage choices.
 Your professional summary, job history, academic accomplishments, competencies and interests should be relevant to the recruiter who reads them.